dcsaorg/DCSA-OpenAPI/tnt/v3/README.md

 - 'event-structure' has changed.
 Instead of being flat it now consists of a 'common' `metadata` part and a 'specialized' `payload` part
 - `/v3/events` endPoint updated:
   - description updated to be more markdown compliant.
 The endPoint is mandatory to implement
+  - `eventDateTime` filter parameter added
   - `eventType` filter renamed to `eventTypes`, description updated and default value added including all values (`SHIPMENT`, `TRANSPORT` and `EQUIPMENT`)
   - `documentTypeCode` filter renamed to `documentTypeCodes`
   - `shipmentEventTypeCode` filter renamed to `shipmentEventTypeCodes`
-  - `documentReference` filter added as a generic way to filter on references to different documentTypes
+  - `documentReference` filter added as a generic way to filter on references to different documentTypes (`shipmentEventTypeCodes`)
   - `carrierBookingReference` and `transportDocumentReference` removed as they have been replaced with the more generic `documentReference`
-  - deprecated filters removed (`bookingReference`, `transportDocumentID`, `transportCallID` and `scheduleID`)
+  - deprecated filters removed (`bookingReference`, `transportDocumentID` and `scheduleID`)
   - `transportEventTypeCode` filter renamed to `transportEventTypeCodes`
   - `equipmentEventTypeCode` filter renamed to `equipmentEventTypeCodes`
   - `universalServiceReference`, `carrierImportVoyageNumber`, `universalImportVoyageReference`, `carrierExportVoyageNumber` and `universalExportVoyageReference` filters added
+  - `exportVoyageNumber` replaced with `carrierExportVoyageNumber` and `universalVoyageReference`
-  - `
+  - `carrierVoyageNumber` removed

-  - `eventDateTime` filter parameter added
-  - `documentReference` added to support filtering for all references belonging to `shipmentEventTypeCodes`
   - `transportCallID` replaced with `transportCallReference`
-  - `exportVoyageNumber` replaced with `carrierExportVoyageNumber` and `universalVoyageReference`
-  - `universalServiceReferemnce` added
-  - `cursor` queryParameter removed as pagination is implementation specific
+  - `cursor` and `offset` queryParameters removed as pagination is implementation specific
   - response payload change to be a list of events rather than an `anyOf` events
   - added 3 examples:
     - Events related to Booking: 'ABC123059'